Medically reviewed by Drugs.com. Last updated on Jul 13, 2021.

 Instruct patients to dispose of used patches immediately upon removal by folding the adhesive side of the patch to itself, then flushing down the toilet.

-Instruct patients to remove unused patches from their pouches, remove the protective liners, fold the patches so that the adhesive side of the patch adheres to itself, and to immediately flush the patches down the toilet.
+Instruct patients to remove unused patches from their pouches, remove the release liners, fold the patches so that the adhesive side of the patch adheres to itself, and to immediately flush the patches down the toilet.

 Instruct patients to dispose of any patches remaining from a prescription as soon as they are no longer needed.